InfinityWarlock/petitions-by-locality/README.md

 ## Plan (Very WIP)
  - Build an ETL pipeline.
 If/When we get to a production stage, we can run this on a set cadence.
- - Download the data for each petition
+ - Download the data for each petition - DONE
  - Transform it to be stored by constituency.
-For each consituency, we want each row/object to contain something like the following:
+For each consituency, we want each row/object to contain something like the following: - SORT OF DONE
    - Petition id
    - Petition name
    - Signature count
    - Percentage of total signatures for that petition
- - Build a pretty frontend to display this
+ - Build a pretty frontend to display this - not currently pretty

 ## Potential TODOs: